nikopo1/Stuff/useful/touchpad-trackpoint-t540p.md

 The acronyms in each 3 letter pair stand for:
 `{Right|Middle}Button{Left|Right|Top|Bottom}`.

-The configuration that I tried and ended up is:
+The configuration that I tried and ended up with is:

 ```
 Option "SoftButtonAreas" "67% 0   0   30% 33% 67% 0   30%"
 ```

 This corresponds to the following layout of the TouchPad.
 You can see that the Left Button press extends downwards to the rest of the TouchPad.
+Unfortunately, two finger scrolling won't work on the top 30% area anymore.

 ```
    33%      34%     33%